VelsDie/Windows-7-for-new-hardware/README.md

 17. and then just fast forward it, make sure its NTFS
 18. now power off the laptop and plug in your usb
 19. boot into bios via f1 (or f2,esc or any key for your pc)
 20. Open the Security tab, and then select Secure Boot menu.
-Select Secure Boot, and then select Disabled, press f10 to save and exit
+Select Secure Boot, and then select Disabled, after that go into the boot section and enable CSM support, press f10 to save and exit
 21. enter the boot menu via f12 (in thinkpads, on other models could be diffrent)
 22. and boot from the usb
 23. now you can just proceed with the installation, make sure you install on the correct partition
-24. after its done just install the drivers from the driver pack, put them on a usb or go into your main partition and find it (for thinkpads only, some drivers like the wlan,display,audio might work on other laptops)
+24. after its done just install the drivers from the driver pack, put them on a usb or go into your main partition and find it (for thinkpads only, some drivers like the wlan,display,audio might work on other laptops other than that, you will have to find them yourself)
 25. now you are all done!

-NOTE: doing this will mix your windows 10/11 boot manager with windows 7, which will give 7 the priority, to fix this you can burn a windows 10/11 iso to a usb stick and repair the boot manager.
+NOTE: doing this will mix your windows 10/11 boot manager with windows 7, which will give 7 the priority, to fix this you can burn a windows 10/11 iso to a usb stick and repair the boot manager, and you have to enable CSM support everytime you boot into windows 7, i recommend keeping it off when you are not booting into windows 7

 ## Booting from a VHD (Virtual Hard Disk)